smyrman/blog/2021-03-generic-test-library/blog.md

-# Generics beyond the playground
+# Go generics beyond the playground

 While Go as of version 1.16 does not support Generics, there is an accepted [language proposal][lang-prop] for it, and we can _probably_ expect it to arrive in Go 1.18 or later.
 But as it turns out, we don't need to wait for it to start experimenting with the new feature.
 We can start _now_ to write small snippets of code on the [go2go playground][go2go-play], or even full Go packages that you [develop locally][go2go-readme].